Merit-Based Financial Assistance

 Creative and Performing Arts Scholarships

-These are competitive scholarships which are awarded annually.
-Primary consideration will be given to entering freshmen and transfer students from community colleges that have outstanding talent in art, dance, music, or theater.
+These are competitive scholarships that are awarded annually.
+Primary consideration will be given to entering freshmen and transfer students from community colleges that have outstanding talent in art, dance, music or theater.
 The scholarships cover in-state tuition and mandatory fees and are renewable for up to three years based upon an acceptable level of performance as defined by the respective departments.
 Additional application materials and information about required auditions are available directly from the College of Arts & Humanities.

 Kelly, Shipley or Weinberg Regents Scholarships

 In order to continue the commitment to outstanding students, the Board of Regents has designated several Regents Scholarships to be awarded to Maryland community college transfer students.
-To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0-grade point average, completion of the associate’s degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential, and have been admitted to one of the University System of Maryland institutions.
-The deadline for submitting the candidate's application material is May 15.
+To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0 grade point average, completion of an associate’s degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential and have been admitted to one of the University System of Maryland institutions.
+The deadline for submitting the candidate's application materials is May 15.
 The winner may receive the scholarship for two years, totaling no more than four semesters including summer sessions.
-For information, contact the University System of Maryland System Office at 301-445-1992.
+For information, contact the University System of Maryland System Office at 301.445.1992.

 Maryland State Scholarships

 The Maryland Higher Education Commission (MHEC), awards both need-based and merit-based scholarships to Maryland residents.
-There are many different programs available, including the Guaranteed Access (GA) Grant, Educational Assistance (EA) Grant, and the Legislative Scholarships (Delegate and Senatorial).
-You may obtain more information about these and other programs by calling MHEC at (800) 974-0203.
+There are many different programs available, including the Guaranteed Access (GA) Grant, Educational Assistance (EA) Grant and the Legislative Scholarships (Delegate and Senatorial).
+You may obtain more information about these and other programs by calling MHEC at 800.974.0203.
 All Maryland residents are expected to apply for State scholarship assistance.
 The initial application for many of the awards is made through the Free Application for Federal Student Aid (FAFSA).
-Please note that filing the FAFSA annually by the deadline is sufficient to apply for most Maryland State Scholarships at UMD, although some may require additional application forms.
+Please note that filing the FAFSA annually by the January 1 deadline is sufficient to apply for most Maryland State Scholarships at UMD, although some may require additional application forms.
 The application deadline for most programs is March 1.
-The FAFSA is available online at Federal Student Aid website.
+The FAFSA is available online at the Federal Student Aid website.